 Is Kratom considered an opiate?
 Not at all!
 In fact, it’s not an opiate but once in the bloodstream, it does have a tendency to come into contact with the same cell receptors that opiates become attracted and become affixed to.
 However, people not used to Kratom may unknowingly think that the Kratom alkaloids are similar to opiates.

 True opiates have harmful dynamic that pure, unrefined Mitragyna Speciosa doesn’t.
 It doesn’t produce a physical addiction or cause health problems, as seen with opiate addiction.
 Kratom is often used to help people overcome their opiate addiction because it can calm the damaged cell receptors.

 And, should you get a false positive, keep in mind that a second confirmation exam can be done with a gas chromatography-mass spectrometry that show that no illegal drug use took place.
-Check out our guide to the effects of Kratom strains here.

 The biggest reason kratom drug tests are not that big of a concern for most folks is that its herbal medicinal is legal in nearly all countries.
 Malaysia, Burma, Australia and Thailand are the only countries that have banned the plant.
 The bans are not even associated with the countries’ citizens’ health.
 The Kratom ban in Thailand was put into place to decrease the amount of competition of the country’s opium trade.